-The Montagu Arms Hotel has in its 200 year history played host to discerning clientele who appreciate its world class service and hospitality.
-Set within the heart of the enchanting New Forest the Montagu Arms provides an idyllic retreat for guests alike.
+From coaching inn to country house hotel, The Montagu Arms Hotel has played host to discerning clientele who appreciate its world class service and hospitality.

 Since the 16th Century there has always been an inn on the site of the Montagu Arms.
-Originally a meeting place for farmers and parish officers the inn was very much the heart of the picturesque Beaulieu village.
+Originally a meeting place for farmers and parish officers the inn, then known as 'The Ship' and then 'The George', was very much the heart of the picturesque Beaulieu village.

 The inn was a hub for timber auctions and lectures, with its own farmland a cattle market was held at the inn every year until 1809.
 The annual Beaulieu fairs originating from 1607 were also held at the inn as well as weekly markets.

-Both the exterior and interior of the Montagu Arms Hotel offer quintessential English charm and timeless sophistication.
-Elegant original features including oak flooring, panelling and old brick fireplaces pervade throughout the country house hotel providing an opulent and comfortable atmosphere - the perfect setting for a romantic retreat, lavish weddings, weekend breaks or corporate events.
+As a grade 2 listed building, both the exterior and interior of the Montagu Arms Hotel offer quintessential English charm and timeless sophistication.
+Elegant original features including oak flooring, panelling and old brick fireplaces pervade the country house hotel providing an opulent and comfortable atmosphere - the perfect setting for romantic retreats, lavish weddings, weekend breaks or corporate events.